chili-chiu/data-guidance/standards/imaging/1.0.0/imaging_schema.md

 - Plate-level metadata: data description, instrument, acquisition.
 - Well-level metadata: subject, procedure, channel description.

-**For CryoET data:**
+**For specific imaging modalities and projects:**
 - The full set of metadata for CryoET data is described [here](TBD). <br>
+- The Dynamic Cell Atlas (DCA) project data spec is desbribed [here](https://chanzuckerberg.github.io/dynamic-cell-atlas-specs/). <br>

-The mapping of CryoET data and DCA data to the XMS is specified [here](https://github.com/chanzuckerberg/data-guidance/blob/main/standards/imaging/1.0.0/XMS_mapping.md).
+The mapping of CryoET data and DCA data to the cross-modality schema is specified [here](https://github.com/chanzuckerberg/data-guidance/blob/main/standards/imaging/1.0.0/XMS_mapping.md).

 ## Data description
 Administrative metadata about the source of the data, funding, relevant licenses, and restrictions on use.